cosmos/interchain-security/docs/docs/adrs/adr-018-fault-resolutions.md

 The proposed solution introduces a new `consumer-fault-resolution` governance proposal type to the `provider` module, which allows validators to be penalised for committing faults on an Opt-in consumer chain.

-If such a proposal passes, the proposal handler tombstones all the validators listed in the proposal and slashes them by a predefined amount or the default value used for double-sign infractions.
+If such a proposal passes, the proposal handler tombstones all the validators listed in the proposal and slashes them by a per-consumer chain predefined amount or the default value used for double-sign infractions.

 The proposal has the following fields:

 - **Description**: This field should be filled with a fault definition describing the type of misbehavior that the validators executed on an Opt-in consumer chain.
-A fault definition should precisely describe how an attack was performed and why it is eligible as a slashable fault.
+A fault definition should precisely describe how an attack was performed and why it is eligible as a slashable fault, see fault definition (see [fault definitions](https://forum.cosmos.network/t/preventing-intersubjective-faults-in-ics/14103#fault-definitions-4) in "Preventing Intersubjective faults in ICS").
 - **Consumer Chain**: The chain that the fault was related to.
 - **Validators**: The list of all the validators to be slashed.